Tuesday’s ‘General Hospital’ Spoilers: Sam Has News For Molly, Jordan Wants Revenge, & Chase Has Questions

-Big developments are on the horizon and Tuesday’s show will be an emotional one according to the latest General Hospital spoilers.
+Big developments are on the horizon and Tuesday’s show will be an emotional one, according to the latest General Hospital spoilers.
 Cyrus is out of Pentonville, but he is sticking around Port Charles in hopes of building his business there.
-However, Jordan may be going after him and she may not be the only one.
+However, Jordan may be going after him, and she may not be the only one.

-General Hospital spoilers indicate that TJ will be released this week and based on the sneak peek that aired at the end of Monday’s episode, that comes on Tuesday.
-It seems that the men working for Cyrus will simply dump an unconscious TJ off outside of General Hospital and Jordan will quickly learn of his release.
+Spoilers indicate that TJ will be released this week — based on the sneak peek that aired at the end of Monday’s episode, that comes on Tuesday.
+It seems that the men working for Cyrus will simply dump an unconscious TJ outside General Hospital, and Jordan will quickly learn of his release.

-The sneak peek showed Sam telling Molly that they need to get to General Hospital and this is certainly about TJ.
-Sam must get word of his return first and she hustles Molly there.
+The sneak peek showed Sam telling Molly that they need to get to General Hospital — this is certainly related to TJ.
+Sam must get word of his return first, and she hustles Molly there.
 Jordan was not particularly kind to Molly the last time they saw one another.
 However, General Hospital spoilers indicate that TJ will be quite relieved to see Molly in his room when he regains consciousness.

 Thanks to Jordan, Cyrus is very close to being a free man.
 Will he hold up his end of the bargain and release TJ?